Lyzev/Skija/README.md

 This project is licensed under the AGPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.

-Some parts of this project are inspired by the [imgui-java](https://github.com/SpaiR/imgui-java) project.

 ## Acknowledgements

 - [imgui-java](https://github.com/SpaiR/imgui-java) for inspiration and code references.